BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ##### ASSESSMENT
 * Are identified attack pattern structured and tested orderly?
-  - Attack patterns are documented by every project and assessable in the entire company.
-  - There is a guideline for testing attack patterns out of a configuration management system.
 * Do projects use version control management for penetration testing?
-  - The company provides version control software.
-  - All projects use version control for everything.
-  - Every new version of a test has well documented changes.
 * Do projects integrate practical exploitation and mitigation comments for every attack pattern?
-  - Employees involved in penetration tests get trainings for writing attack patterns.
 * Are all relevant and found attacks tested on the software?
-  - There is a pool of attacks for every developed software.
-  - Testers have an overview of all attacks and are able to test them on the software.
-  - Attack paths of attacks in the pool are expanded to find new threads.

 ##### RESULTS
 * Establishment of a structure for penetration testing in the attack pattern catalog